-If you want to know what to do in Singapore in two days and how to eat for free at a Hindu temple do not miss this guide.
+If you want to know what to do in Things to do in Singapore and how to eat for free at a Hindu temple, do not miss this guide.

-George Town, the most important city on the small island of Penang, made us falling in love even before we visited it.
-Street art, the best gastronomy of Malaysia, jungle and paradisiac beaches.
+George Town, the most important city on the small island of Penang, made us fell in love even before we visited it.
+There were street art, the best gastronomy of Malaysia, jungle and paradisaical beaches.

 This combination could not be out of our Southeast Asia itinerary.

-If you travel to Southeast Asia you can not miss seeing orangutans in freedom.
-Although there are elsewhere, the best place to see orangutans is in Indonesia, in the jungle of Bukit Lawang which is located on the island of Sumatra.
-Getting to the jungle is hard as the nearest airport, Medan, is 4 hours away.
-But definitely worth it.
+If you travel to Southeast Asia, you can not miss seeing orangutans in freedom.
+Although there are others elsewhere, the best place to see orangutans is in Indonesia, in the jungle of Bukit Lawang located on the island of Sumatra.
+Getting to the jungle is hard as the nearest airport, Medan, is 4 hours away, but definitely worth it.

-We told you about the two-day trekking we did in the Bukit Lawang jungle to see orangutans at this post.
+We tell you about the two-day trekking we did in the Bukit Lawang jungle to see orangutans at this post.

-This city on the island of Java, Indonesia, manages to make you vibrate.
+This city on the island of Java, Indonesia, will make you quiver with excitement.
 A mystical experience not to be missed on your trip to Southeast Asia.

 If you want to know everything about Prambanan temple and Borobudur temple do not miss this post.

-While organizing our Asian trip I was reading the popular book “Eat, pray, love.”
-Ever since I began planning the travel itinerary, I could not help but think of the rice paddies I visualized while devouring this book.
+While organizing our Asian trip I was reading the popular book “Eat, pray, love”.
+Ever since, I began planning the travel itinerary, and could not help but think of the rice paddies I visualized while indulging in this book.

-No doubt, if we were to go to Indonesia we would have to go to Bali.
-That is why this was the first place that we considered essential in our route.
-And of course, we couldn’t miss Ubud, cultural capital of the island.
+There is no doubt that if we were to go to Indonesia, we would have to go to Bali.
+That is why this was the first place we chose as a must our route.
+And of course, we couldn’t miss Ubud, the cultural capital of the island.

-This destination was squeezed on our route at the last moment.
+This destination was squeezed onto our route at the last moment.

 The idea of spending days diving in paradisiacal beaches while enjoying the best nightlife of all Southeast Asia captivated us.

-Besides, they say that there are no sunsets like those of the Gili Islands and I will not be the one to say otherwise.
-If you want to check it out visit our guide of Gili Trawangan.
+They say that there are no sunsets like those of the Gili Islands and I will not be the one to say otherwise.
+If you want to check it out, visit our guide of Gili Trawangan.

 Kuala Lumpur was our last destination in Southeast Asia.
-The capital city of Malaysia will surpass your expectations.
-There are a lot of things you have to see.
+The capital city of Malaysia will surpass your expectations, as there are a lot of things you have to see.
 It is quite similar to Singapore in terms of the rapid economic growth that has occurred.
-We assure you that the Petronas Towers will not leave you indifferent.
+We assure you that the Petronas Towers will not leave you feeling indifferent.

-We have prepared this post to tell you what to do in Kuala Lumpur in two days.
+We have prepared this post to tell you what to do in Kuala Lumpur.

-Here you can see again the outline of our trip to Southeast Asia.
+Here you can see the outline of our trip to Southeast Asia once more.

 20-days SOUTHEAST ASIA trip MAP